IsiaqAdedayo/googleHomepage/README.md

 then on your console run "npm run dev" to start the code on your pc.

 ## Check out the project
-Check out the live project on https://google-homepage-henna.vercel.app/
+Check out the live project on [Live Project](https://google-homepage-henna.vercel.app/):

 ## Preview the code